Weekend Denver Area Crime Surge Brings New Questions About Law Enforcement Staffing Shortages

 Several Denver metro police departments are currently experiencing a staffing shortage.
 Some, like Aurora Police, have been strained so significantly that they are having to redirect some units back into patrol duties.

-Stacey Hervey, an affiliate producer at Metro State University, teaches criminal justice at both the collegiate and high school levels.
+Stacey Hervey, an affiliate professor at Metropolitan State University of Denver, teaches criminal justice at both the collegiate and high school levels.

 “There’s a decrease in students who want to do what we think of when we think of criminal justice, which is a patrol officer,” Hervey told CBS4’s Dillon Thomas.